telerik/blazor-docs/components/editor/prosemirror-plugins.md

 # ProseMirror Plugins

-The Telerik UI for Balzor Editor component is based on the [ProseMirror library](https://prosemirror.net/).
+The Telerik UI for Blazor Editor component is based on the [ProseMirror library](https://prosemirror.net/).
 ProseMirror provides a set of tools and concepts for building rich text editors, using user interface inspired by what-you-see-is-what-you-get.

 ## Concept